Integrative Experience

 Victims of abuse, trafficking, and strangulation may interact with the health care system at any point on their personal journeys.
 The holistic needs of individual victims as well as the long-term impact of the provision of crisis care on providers while considering systemic barriers to reporting and treatment are fundamental to understanding forensics in health care.
 Important concepts include: best practices in forensic care processes such as evidence collection, in educational training for specialties such as sexual assault nurse examiner, and in advocacy and collaboration such as coordinated response with crisis centers, hospitals, legal counsel, and law enforcement.
 Open to all majors.
 Prerequisites: Four core courses.

-IE 325: Leadership Practice
+IE 325: Leadership in Practice

 Leadership in Practice is a class that provides students with the opportunity for self-discovery, self-reflection and feedback in a community.
 The class is grounded in helping individuals identify the values they hold that lead to making a difference in the communities around them.
 Through self-assessment, intensive small group discussions, team-building challenges, attending on and off campus leadership programs and more, students will develop a vision for something they care about.
 They will use these insights to create service projects for the Colby-Sawyer/and/or New London community.
 By leading with passion, integrity, and a healthy disregard for the impossible, students explore who they are and the impact that they want to have on communities working towards a more caring, just and equitable society.